serp-spider/documentation/docs/overview.md

 ```

 !!!
 Danger
-    The library is still in alpha, no version is released yet that means that minor things can change until
+    The library is still in alpha, that means that major things can change until
     the stable release and your code might become not compatible with the updates.
+    Note that we follow [semver](https://semver.org/).

 Search Engine client
 --------------------